CODE-Y02/train-seat-booking-backend/README.md

 ## end points

 > "status" --> will give total seats and available seats in coach
-> "status/bookingStatus" --> will give all seats
+> "bookingStatus" --> will give all seats

 > "/book" --> will accept no of seats and allocatte it